We are all stories in the end.

 “I’m here, I’m here!” he exclaimed, almost melodically so.

-He hurriedly descended from the bus and cleared his throat, smiling apologetically.
-The driver-slash-interviewer-apparently was, and I say this kindly, a caricature of an elderly man.
-Short and plump, he wore a black suit that contrasted nicely with his long white beard kept neat and in place with a simple but elegant red bowtie.
-What drew you in, however, were his eyes.
-They peered at you, twinkling with the disarming kindness that comes with being the one taking people home after a long, long day.
+He hurriedly got down from the bus and cleared his throat, smiling apologetically.
+The driver-slash-interviewer-apparently was, genuinely, a caricature of an elderly man.
+Short and plump, he wore a black suit that contrasted with his long white beard kept neat and in place with a simple but elegant red bowtie.
+What drew her in, however, were his eyes.
+They peered at her, twinkling with a weirdly disarming kindness that probably came with being the one taking people home after a long, long day.

 “Terribly sorry, traffic was absolutely horrendous!” he exclaimed, flustered.
 “I do beg your pardon for being late.”

-She stared at him, rather unsure of what to do or say, until a voice spoke.
+She stared at him, unsure of what to do or say, until a voice spoke.

 Just like the bus stop earlier before, a man had now appeared behind Sophia, startling her out of her skin.
 Thin and gangly, a great weariness clouded his eyes.